prg-grp/website/_members/zakhour.md

     I am a PhD student at the Programming Group since August 2021.
     Before I was an R&D software developer at Agilent Technologies.
     My research interests are
-    the formal study of programming langauges,
+    the formal study of programming languages,
     mathematical logic (and its relation to programming), quantum computation from the perspective of computability and complexity, and numerical simulations.